 3. If you own a practice or you moonlight, consider deducting all business-related expenses.

 For physicians, owning a practice comes with a perk: tax deductions for doctors.
-Think advertising, license fees, exam fees, website fees, professional publications, dues, memberships, medical associations, and conferences.
-The general strategy is to deduct as much on Schedule C or your personal tax return as possible.
+Think advertising, licensing fees, board exam fees, website fees, subscriptions to professional publications, dues and memberships to medical associations, and traveling to conferences.
+The general strategy is to deduct as much on Schedule C or your personal tax return as allowable.

 4. For investments, consider the tax benefits of long versus short term gains.